alex-ruddell/alex-ruddell-online/README.md

 Welcome to my personal website!
 It's pretty bare-bones, but it does the trick.

-Believe it or not, because I'm primarily a backend developer and want to learn more frontend, I am going to be writing this with very minimal amounts of AI generated code.

 Wish me luck :)
 ## Project Roadmap